agrafix/homepage/_posts/2016-05-27-parser-combinators.md

        pure $ (read .
 T.unpack) (firstPart <> fromMaybe "" secondPart)
 {% endhighlight %}

 Now is probably a good time to define some unit tests for our parsers.
-We use excellent [HTF][hackage-htf] package for this:
+We use the excellent [HTF][hackage-htf] package for this:

 {% highlight haskell %}
 test_char :: IO ()